 Giants 3:550:00 / 3:55

-Stay tuned for announcements for Tenzin's new recordings to be released beginning in Feb of 2019,
+Stay tuned for announcements for Tenzin's new recordings to be released as a series of singles in 2019,

 recorded at Black Bear Studios with Rosie Newton (violin and vocals), Joey Arcuri (double bass),